genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 When using a NOSQL database like Foundation DB or Aerospike, auto-incremented values are assigned in blocks of 100 in order to improve performance.
 This command retrieves the value of the counter stored on disk.
 If the system is currently active, this value might not correspond to the value of the next record inserted that references the value.

 Similarly, when using Oracle, auto-incremented values are cached in memory in configurable block sizes.
-This command only retrives the current value of the counter stored on disk.
+This command only retrieves the current value of the counter stored on disk.

 When using an SQL implementation, this command will return the last value assigned by the sequence, not the next to be assigned.